Azure/autorest/docs/proposals/generator-specific-settings/literate-configuration.md

 ### Notable Features

 - Choose a specific version (or a valid range?) of AutoRest to run (discovery/acquring when necessary.)
-- Specifiy the swager files that it applies to.
+- Specifiy the swagger files that it applies to.

 ### Continutity with pre-existing AutoRest scripts